Skip to content

 CTA Decision Framework

-The key question judges will ask: “Why MuleSoft and not native Salesforce integration?”
-Your answer must demonstrate that you evaluated native options first (Platform Events, Change Data Capture, REST APIs, Salesforce Connect) and justified the additional cost and complexity of MuleSoft based on the scenario’s integration complexity, number of systems, reusability requirements, and API governance needs.
+The question judges will ask: “Why MuleSoft and not native Salesforce integration?”
+The answer must show that native options were evaluated first (Platform Events, Change Data Capture, REST APIs, Salesforce Connect) and that MuleSoft’s additional cost and complexity are justified by the scenario’s integration complexity, system count, reusability requirements, and API governance needs.

 Heroku